 Here's a great view of the entire complex circa 1981 showing the main terminal in the foreground and concourses A through D beyond that.
 In this photo, concourse T extended from the north terminal at left while the other section had not yet been built.
 Concourse E now stands in the grassy area at the top center of this view and the international terminal is now located in the grass area to the right of the control tower in this photo.
 At bottom center you can see an empty rectangular area between the north and south terminals.
 This is now the site of the airport atrium.

 Another great aerial view taken before the southern section of concourse T was built.
 It now stands in the diagonal grass strip just below the main terminal.
-The northern section of concourse T was originally used for international flights and a Lufthansa DC-10 can be seen at the gate at far right.
+The northern section of concourse T was originally used for international flights and a Lufthansa DC-10 and Eastern 727 can be seen at the gates at far right.
 Another notable change is how the parking lots and garages have been expanded since this photo was taken.
 The town of College Park and the interchange of I-85 and Camp Creek Parkway can be seen at the top of this view.
 And, of course, more flags!

 Facing east with Delta's concourse A in the foreground.
 Circa 1980-81.